ms/buildtogether.tech/src/design.md

 > this material and can be used as a starting point for many different class
 > projects.
 >
-> The discussion of how to design for test in <a section="testing"/> is another
+> The discussion of how to design for test in [% x testing %] is another
 > example of teaching by example.
 A general rule like, "Building components that
 > can easily be replaced makes testing easier," would only have been meaningful if
 > you already understand the point; explaining it with a specific example (testing